July 25, 2020

 Railroads closed, highways were built that bypassed the town, other things happened that made the town only a footnote in history.

-As I drive around Florida it's fun to know a bit about the ghost towns you are near.
+As you drive around Florida it might be fun for you to know a bit about the ghost towns you are near.
 Sometimes you will see a sign or a historical marker, but usually you won't even know you are in one.

 The only sign might be an old brick chimney almost invisible in thick vines and crumbling in the relentless Florida sunshine.

 ACRON in Lake County was founded in the 1860s near the southern edge of the Ocala National Forest.
 Families lived here who farmed and worked in a sawmill and citrus groves.
 The town grew to a population of about 300.
 The second teacher at the Acron school was Flora Call, who later got married to Elias Disney and became the mother of Walt Disney.
 The community disappeared in the 1900s.
 The Ponceannah Cemetery near Paisley is the grave site of Walt Disney's grandparents.

 ANDYTOWN was a tiny settlement on US-27 and State Road 84 just west of modern day Weston in Broward County.
 It began in 1947 as a small cafe owned by Andy Poulus.
 He owned 10 acres at this intersection and a community grew up around this crossroads.
 Andytown was completely demolished in 1979 to make way for the current interchange of Alligator Alley and US-27.